akshayjadhav21/DevOps_Assignment/README.md

 ### Que1.
 Docker
 **Ans**:

-- Firstly, as per the requirement I have pulled the Docker Image for SQL Server Developer Edition.
+- Firstly, as per the requirement I have pulled the Docker Image for SQL Server Developer Edition and checked whether image got pulled. (docker images)
-- I have created the container by using the pulled image named as "sqlserver”
+- I have created the container by using the pulled image named as "sqlserver”. (docker run \ -e 'ACCEPT_EULA=Y' \ -e 'SA_PASSWORD=Password1!' \ -e 'MSSQL_PID=Express' \ --name sqlserver \ -p 1433:1433 -d mcr.microsoft.com/mssql/server:latest)
-- After container creation, I have checked whether the docker container has created properly or not.
+- After container creation, I have checked whether the docker container has created properly or not. (docker container ls)
-- I have entered inside the newly created docker container.
+- I have entered inside the newly created docker container. (docker exec -it sqlserver "bash")
-- From the container I have connected to SQL command using sqlcmd with the required credentials.
+- From the container I have connected to SQL command using sqlcmd with the required credentials. (/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P "Password1!")
 - Moreover, I have created the database named “testDB”, table “Test” and inserted a record into the table as per the requirement.
+(Given Scripts)

 **The things I tried to implement a lot are as below**,
 - I have tried to create DBScripts folder and tried to keep all my sql files into it to run, but I got confused about the directories while dealing with overall docker concept.